junichi11/netbeans-backlog-plugin/README.md

 - Assigned to me
 - Created by me

-Statuses other than Closed are shown.
+Issues of statuses other than Closed are shown.
 If you don't want to use thses, you can disable these in Options (Tools > Options > Team > Backlog).

 ## Resources